pjhellstrom/node-express-handlebars/README.md

 # node-express-handlebars
-Built on MySQL, Node, Express, Handlebars and an ORM
+Built on MySQL, Node, Express, Handlebars leveraging a custom ORM.
+The server routes a get request upon launch that populates data into a handlebars file from the database.
+A post request is routed to the REST api and saves a new entry in the database.
+Finally a put request will change the status of the items in the database/ REST api.
+CSS is done with Bulma.

 ### Requirements